 Heisenburg’s Uncertainty Principle says that when we observe quantum particles we change them, and we can’t tell what happens to them or what state they were in to begin with.

-A good analogy is throwing a yoga ball at something on a table to figure out how far away it is via the ball’s bounce, trajectory, return time, etc.
+A good analogy is throwing a yoga ball at things on a table to figure out the positions of the objects on it by observing the ball’s bounce, trajectory, return time, etc.

 However, the yoga ball will inevitably knock over a few things before bouncing back.
 After we observe what’s on the table it will have changed, and we don’t know what it was like before we observed, either.